ska-telescope/ska-tango-testing/docs/src/guide/integration/getting_started.rst

 Essentially:

-- through the entry point ``assert_that`` (the only thing you need to import), you point to the object of your assertion (the thing you want to check),
+- through the entry point ``assert_that`` (the only thing you need to import), you point to the object of your assertion (the thing you want to check);
-- through the method ``described_as`` you can optionally specify a custom message to describe the assertion (usually to describe the expected behavior, the context and the motivation of the assertion),
+- through the method ``described_as`` you can optionally specify a custom message to describe the assertion (usually to describe the expected behavior, the context and the motivation of the assertion);
 - after that construct, you can chain the assertion methods, each of which will check a specific condition on the object of the assertion.